The Palm Beach Band Boys

 The Palm Beach Band Boys was a studio recording group ostensibly assembled by RCA Victor to capitalize on the success of The New Vaudeville Band's hit single, "Winchester Cathedral".
 They performed in a style for which the New Vaudeville Band's promoters coined the term, newstalgia, a kind of faux 1920s/1930s sound, featuring nasal vocals, banjo, brass, electric guitar, rock drums, and bassoon.
 (Mort Goode uses the term in his liner notes for their first album.)
 According to a December 1966 TIME article, the vocalist is actually "an RCA executive who croons while holding his nose."

 Their album Winchester Cathedral peaked at #149 on the Billboard 200.
-Their song "I'm Gonna Sit Right Down and Write Myself a Letter" peaked at #25 on the Adult Contemporary chart.
+Their song "I'm Gonna Sit Right Down and Write Myself a Letter" peaked at #25 on the Adult Contemporary chart and No. 117 on the Bubbling Under Hot 100 Chart.

 Discography

 Winchester Cathedral

 Their first LP (Mono LPM-3734/Stereo LSP-3734), Winchester Cathedral, recorded in RCA Victor's Studios A and B in New York City was released in 1966.
 It featured arrangements by Billy Mure and was produced by Danny Davis.